A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

 \subsection{Simulation design}

-We simulated data sets for the comparisons using a real multi-condition scRNA-seq data set.
-To preserve as much as possible the properties of the real data in the simulations, we used the ``binomial thinning'' technique of \cite{gerard2020data}.
+We simulated data sets by applying ``binomial thinning'' \citep{gerard2020data} to the scRNA-seq data set described in Section \ref{sec:application} and in more detail in the Appendix.
+Binomial thinning is a technique intended to preserve as much as possible the properties of real scRNA-seq data.

-The original single-cell data (see Sec.~\ref{application}) contained UMI counts in different cell subpopulations, but to simplify the simulations, we focused on the single largest subpopulation, B cells (see Table~\ref{table:1}).
-In the original data, the cells were from 45 treatment conditions (which includes a control condition).
-For our simulations, we used the cells from 25 of the 45 conditions.
-(We selected the 25 conditions that showed the greatest concentration of differential expression in B cells among the 45 conditions.)
+The original scRNA-seq data contained UMI counts in different cell subpopulations, but to simplify the simulations we focused on the largest subpopulation, the B cells (Supplementary Table~\ref{table:cytokines-data-summary}).
+For our simulations, we used cells from 25 of the 45 treatment conditions.
+Note that the amount of expression data was fairly even across all conditions (Supplementary Data).

 Like most scRNA-seq data sets, the UMI counts were sparse; 93\% of the UMI counts were zero.
-Also, like most scRNA-seq data sets, the average expression rates of the genes varied widely; the top one percent of genes by expression level had median UMI counts of 4.4 per cell, whereas the median UMI count per cell for all genes was only 0.02.
-The sequencing depths (total UMI counts) also varied a lot across cells, ranging from 500 to 20,000, with a median of 1,800.
-These aspects are handled naturally by the Poisson mash model and other Poisson-based models, whereas other models (e.g., limma, MAST) typically require careful preprocessing (log-transformation and normalization) of the data to account for these aspects \citep{lun2018overcoming, townes2019feature}.
+Also, like most scRNA-seq data sets, the average expression rates of the genes varied greatly; the top 1\% of genes by expression level had a median UMI count of 4.4 per cell, whereas the median UMI count per cell across all genes was 0.02.
+The sequencing depths (total UMI counts) also varied widely across cells; they ranged from 500 to 20,000, with a median of 1,800.
+These aspects are handled naturally by the Poisson mash model and other Poisson-based models, whereas other models (e.g., limma, MAST) typically require careful preprocessing (log-transformation and normalization) of the data to account for these features.

-From these data, we generated a smaller data set and a larger one to compare the performance of the methods with different sample sizes.
-Specifically, for the smaller data set we selected $N = \mbox{2,096}$ cells uniformly at random from all cells in the 25 treatment conditions.
+From these data, we generated a smaller data set and a larger data set.
+For the smaller data set, we selected $N = \mbox{2,096}$ cells uniformly at random from the 25 treatment conditions.
 For the larger data set, we randomly selected $N = \mbox{15,705}$ cells from the same 25 conditions.
 In both data sets, we filtered out genes expressed in fewer than 25 cells.
 After this filtering step, the small data set contained $J = \mbox{8,358}$ genes and the large data set contained $J = \mbox{10,691}$ genes.

-We then took the following steps to generate data sets (starting with either the small data set or the large one).
+Next, starting with either the small or large data set, we took the following steps to simulate data sets.